Alex-Addy/BioInformatics-Projects/flu_report.md

   1. Just to get you started, first answer the following questions about the database:

       a.
 How many different types Influenza viruses have?
+3 (A,B,C)

       b.
-List five host species the database considers
+List five host species the database considers (Avian, Bat, Blow Fly, Bovine, Camel, Cat, Ferret)

       c.
 How many nucleotide segments an influenza A virus contains and how many an influenza B virus contains?

       d.
 What do the subtypes H and N stand for?
 What do the numbers in H1N1 and H3N2 stand for?
+H : hemagglutinin, N : neuraminidase.
+The numbers are the speific subtype of that protein, with there being 18 different H subtypes and 11 different N subtypes. \[CDC: www.cdc.gov/flu/about/viruses/types.htm\]

       e.
 What makes influenza B different from influenza A?
+The antigenic type, with the possibilities being A, B, and C. However C only causes a mild respiratory illness and "are not thought to cause epidemics"\[CDC\]

       f.
 Why do we have to have flu shots every year?